camya/filament-title-with-slug/README.md

 This [FilamentPHP](https://filamentphp.com/) Form Builder package adds a form field to easily add and edit titles with slugs.

-This plugin is inspired by the classic WordPress title & slug implementation.
+It is inspired by the classic **WordPress title & slug** implementation.

 ```php
 TitleWithSlugInput::make(